Adirondack Bridge Club has meeting

 The weekly congregate meal, which is served from 11:30 a.m. to 12:30 p.m., will still be available.
 Those participating can attend the Red Rooster programs without attending the meal or bring a bag lunch.

-People who want the Office for the Aging meal can call OFA at (518) 736-5650 to make lunch reservations; if unable to attend the luncheon, call OFA to cancel the meal.
+Those who want the Office for the Aging meal are asked to call OFA at (518) 736-5650 to make lunch reservations.
+STFSL requests if unable to attend the luncheon, call OFA to cancel the meal.
 If the OFA meal site is closed, there will be no program at the Red Rooster Cafe that day.
+OFA also serves meals at the Red Rooster Cafe on Tuesdays.
+Call OFA for information.

 Additional information about STFSL can be found online at STFSL.org.
-For information about trips or to request volunteer medical transportation, or if interested in any of these trips, call STFSL at (518) 752-8737 and leave a message.
+For information about trips or to request volunteer medical transportation, call STFSL at (518) 752-8737 and leave a message.

 GLOVERSVILLE — The following are for the Senior Citizen Service Center of Gloversville and Fulton County, 53 Church St.

-Tuesday: Tuesday’s Breakfast Program and coffee hour — $3 donation (scrambled eggs, toast, sausages, fruit), 9:30 a.m.
+Tuesday: Tuesday’s Breakfast Program and coffee hour — financial donation (participant’s choice).
+9:30 a.m.; Gloversville Animal Shelter meeting, 6:30 p.m.

 Friday: Coffee hour, 9:30 a.m.; Writers Circle, 11 a.m.